DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ### In Combat & Combat-Related Things

 #### Balancing Primary & Secondary Spells
-- One thing I want to avoid is the player mind
+- One thing I want to avoid is the player mindlessly pressing the primary spell button over and over again until they beat the game
+- So, we need to make sure that the secondary spells are powerful and fun enough to use that the player actually wants to use them

+Here's an idea:
+- I want the primary spells to c

 #### Melee Enemies